kvokka/onotole/README.md

 * Made seeds organization for easy splitting data from scratch
 * `Carrierwave` may be integrated with `mini_magick` and `ckeditor`, depend on user choice
+* Ability to use `AbstractModel` for easy code extension

 ## Heroku